Blocks Field

 option:

-The Blocks Field inherits all of the default options from the base Field Admin Config, plus the following additional options:
+The Blocks Field inherits all of the default admin options from the base Field Admin Config, plus the following additional options:

 Option | Description |